 How to store mashed potatoes?

-You can store the brown butter mashed potatoes in an airtight container in the fridge for up to five days or freeze it for up to a month or two.
+You can store the brown butter mashed potatoes in an airtight container in the fridge for up to five days or freeze them for up to a month or two.
 To defrost, put it in the oven for a few minutes till soft.
 You might need to add a bit of butter or milk if it’s too dry.

-More savory recipes
+More savory recipes:

 I am always happy to hear from you.
 Whether you have a question or just want to say hi, you can always leave a comment below.
 And don’t forget to tag me on Instagram or Facebook if you make my recipes.
-If you want to save this recipe you can simply “Pin it” to your favorite Pinterest board and follow me there.
+If you want to save this recipe, you can simply “Pin it” to your favorite Pinterest board and follow me there.

 - 1 kg Russet Potatoes, 2.2 lbs